-Yale Needs Women is “stunning” (Library Journal), “thrilling” (Booklist), “riveting and uplifting” (former Federal Reserve Chair Janet Yellen), and “beautifully written” (Harvard University Professor Henry Louis Gates, Jr.).
+Yale Needs Women is “lively and engaging” (New York Times), “stunning” (Library Journal), “thrilling” (Booklist), “riveting ” (U.S. Secretary of the Treasury Janet Yellen), and “beautifully written” (Harvard University Professor Henry Louis Gates, Jr.).
 “You must read this book,” says bestselling author Nathalia Holt.

 And BookBrowse named Yale Needs Women a 2021 Best Book for Book Clubs!

 Thank you so much for choosing Yale Needs Women for your book club!